ladybug-tools/ladybug-web/shadow-core/readme.md

 * Loads and displays JSON file
 	* Should handle all revisions of the Three.js JSON standard - R3 and R4 in particular
 	* Uses both Three.js JSONLoader and ObjectLoader
-	* Should load and make use of and display texture bitmaps
+	* Loads and makes use of and display texture bitmaps
 * Supports permalinks

+## Isuues

+* Scale project not being remembered

 ## Wishlist